Canon 30D vs G3X

 Bluetooth Support |

 It is notable that the G3X offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 30D does not offer wifi capability.
+In contrast, the 30D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 30D (unlike the G3X) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.